Where it is

 In Rivergaro there are many possibilities to practice sports in dedicated structures and outside.

-For those who love trekking, there is a path that starts from the old town, crosses a stretch called Bagnolo, and arrives in its most sloping tract in Ponte dell’Olio, in the Nure Valley.
-It is about 20 km long and entirely within sight, avoiding the chance of getting lost.
+For trekking lovers, there is a path that starts from the old town, crosses a stretch called Bagnolo, and arrives in its most sloping tract in Ponte dell’Olio, in the Nure Valley.
+It is about 20 km long and entirely within sight, avoiding travellers to get lost.

-In addition to the well known Saint Anthony fair (which takes place on the first Sunday after 4th July) and other local food fairs like “Festa dello Striccio” (in the end of June), Rivergaro is the reference point for some initiatives that have become a classic in a a short time: the Grill Contest (second to last week in April), and Madonna of the Castle Fair (second Sunday in September).
+In addition to the well-known Sant’Antonio fair (which takes place on the first Sunday after 4th July) and other local food fairs like “Festa dello Striccio” (in the end of June), Rivergaro is the reference point for some initiatives that have become a classic in a a short time: the Grill Contest (second to last week in April), and Madonna of the Castle Fair (second Sunday in September).

 All year long, the “Circolo della lettura” (Reading Circle of Rivergaro) organizes and proposes cultural and exhibition.